agusprayogi02/api-bank-soal/README.md

-# Awesome Project Build with TypeORM
+# Api Bank Soal Project Build with TypeORM Express

 Steps to run this project: